tcdowney/downey-io-jekyll/blog/_notes/dev/kubectl-jsonpath-new-lines.md

 10.244.0.4
 ```

 Awesome!
-Now we can work with the output using all sorts of standard UNIX utilities that operate on new line (e.g. `sort`, `awk`, `uniq`, etc.).
+Now we can work with the output using all sorts of standard UNIX utilities that operate on new line (e.g. `sort`, `xargs`, `uniq`, etc.).

 ## Bonus